Killorr/Portfolio/README.md

-Created with the use of Javascript, Node, Express.js, Spline, Framer Motion, and Vite.
+Created with the use of Javascript, Node, Express.js, Spline, Framer Motion, Vite, and Tailwind CSS.

 ## License